echarlesgrasby/dissertation-dsl-grammar/README.md

     1. - [X] Passed on September 30, 2025 with a unanimous "move forward" vote from my committee
 6. Write and complete chapter 3 of dissertation (requirements modeling and analysis)
 7. Start gathering test data for prototype

+### 2025-08-04

+I am working on completing the proposal document (essentially the first 2 chapters of my dissertation) in order to perform my proposal defense this fall.
+Once the proposal is complete, I can break ground on the actual prototype application.
+In the meantime, I have been working on completing a Delphi study with a group of experts that match the ideal user persona for this kind of system.
+I anticipate that this semester (Fall 2025) will include completion of the milestones listed above (Fall 2025 Milestones)

+### 2025-10-03

+As you'll see in the checklist, I officially completed my dissertation proposal defense on 09.30.2025!
+That was a huge feeling of accomplishment for me.
+I talked for probably 40 minutes straight (have not done that in quite a while!).
+My next stop is to close out the Delphi study at the end of next week and start processing all of the results into proper software requirements.
+More to come later this month!